About this book…

 - Are fascinated with fire

 The Occupation Thesaurus has 124 different job profiles like the one above, giving you a range of diverse, contemporary options for your characters along with a deep dive into this important (and yet often under-utilized) area of characterization.
-On July 20th, get ready to unlock the storytelling power of occupations!
+Get ready to unlock the storytelling power of occupations!

 “The Occupation Thesaurus is yet another priceless author resource released in this series…”